-Sorbothane is the best solution when you need a shock absorbing material Shock absorbing materials may be called shock absorbing polymers, visco-elastic polymers, visco polymers or simply polymers.
+Sorbothane is the best solution when you need a shock absorbing material.
+Shock absorbing materials may also be called shock absorbing polymers, viscoelastic polymers, visco polymers or simply polymers.
 There are many other shock absorbent materials available like rubber, neoprene, silicone, etc. but for our purposes here we’ll discuss polymer and Sorbothane specifically.

-The problem might be shock to the human body or the shock from dropping an electronic device – the goal is the same though and that’s to protect the potentially precious materials inside.
+Whether the problem is shock to the human body or the shock from dropping an electronic device – the goal is the same, and that’s to protect the potentially precious materials inside.
 Other shock absorbing material solutions like rubber and other polyurethanes might have their place, but there’s only one Sorbothane® and it can be configured to meet your specific needs – regardless of the application.

 Why Shock Should Be A Priority In Your Design

 Unwanted mechanical energy manifests itself as vibration, shock or noise and can become a serious problem within mechanical systems.
 Finding the right shock absorbing material can be critical when developing an effective and efficient design.
 In shock absorption, even a little can do a lot of good.

 Shock is a major cause of damage and failure with mechanical – or more specifically, electronic devices.
 To describe specifically what we’re referring to, shock is typically considered a short-duration event with large magnitude acceleration, such as a drop to the floor or a hard bump against an unyielding object or surface.
 A shock absorbing material is introduced in the design to transfer the energy from the impact from the surface or chassis directly into the material so the internal components are not damaged.

 A common cause of damage to any mechanical device is the G level it experiences.
 G level is determined by the drop height and rebound.
 The diagram to the right displays how Sorbothane handles the effect of impulse shock compared to other popular materials.